caseywebdev/guard-mirror/README.md

 guard-mirror also can compress the files on the fly for use in production with a simple `compress: true` option.
 Google Closure Compiler is used for JS and YUI Compressor for CSS.
 Jade -> HTML files are automatically shrinkwrapped.
+Sprockets is used for file requiring and concatination so all of the same Sprockets syntax can be used.

 I created this to help with PhoneGap/Cordova development and it's working out really nice!